Have you ever wondered how our minds form words? Or how you understand what other people are saying?

-Damage to any area involved in speech can cause various conditions such as dyslexia (not able to read), anomia (not able to name things), and agraphia (not able to write).
+Damage to any area involved in speech can cause various conditions such as dyslexia (not able to read), anomia (not being able to name things), and agraphia (not being able to write).

 What Side of the Brain Controls Speech?

 As well as the Broco’s area, another area that controls speech is called the Wernicke’s area.
 It deals with understanding speech and language.
 That is how we can understand others and react with proper emotion.
 It is also connected to the sensory cortex.